Ang Pamana: The Inheritance: Plot

-Vanessa takes the siblings to the local marketplace - where a mysterious old woman (implied to be the human form of a manananggal, meaning "the one who removes" - a type of aswang that preys on pregnant women or sick people) briefly touches Anna's belly (an act which "marks" an intended victim) - and later the whole property together with Tommy.
-She also shows them her very own marijuana plantation there, which she believes will make them a fortune albeit illegally.
-Anna and Johnny are hesitant, but Vanessa says no one dares to go to their land as locals believe there are supernatural entities inhabiting it.
-Vanessa herself doesn't believe the tales, but it helped keep the stash a secret.
+Vanessa takes the siblings to the marketplace, where a mysterious old woman briefly touches Anna's belly, and later the whole property together with Tommy.
+She also shows them her very own marijuana plantation there, which she believes will make them a fortune.
+Anna and Johnny are hesitant, but Vanessa says no one dares to enter the farm as locals believe supernatural entities are inhabiting it, keeping the stash a secret.
+Vanessa herself does not believe the tales.

 While checking out a particular mango tree nearby, Tommy appears to be talking to someone up there.
-Johnny, who was then recording their travel, catches something peculiar on tape.

-Through either his dreams or drug-induced stupor, Johnny recalls some details of his time with his lola as a kid.
-She mainly shares with him the tale of the manananggal.
-It is revealed that he and his lola saw it in the said property at least once, and that she warned him never to enter the wooded area there.
-She also says that one day, he'll set things right.

-Throughout their stay, the house is slowly revealed to be haunted by their lola's spirit.
-The spirit makes its presence felt to the trio.
-Johnny dismisses his experiences.
+Johnny, who records their travel, catches something peculiar on tape.
+Through either his dreams or drug-induced stupor, Johnny recalls some details of his time with Nena as a kid.
+She mainly shares with him the tale of the manananggal a winged man-eating monster.
+It is revealed that he and Nena saw it in the said property at least once and that she had warned him never to enter the wooded area there.
+She also says that one day, he will set things right.
+Throughout their stay, the house is slowly revealed to be haunted by Nena's spirit, which makes its presence felt by the trio, although Johnny dismisses his experiences.
 Tommy is shown to have the ability to "see" the ghost, as well as some other entities that dwell in the land.

-The next day, Vanessa and her friends Ronnie, Paolo and Nico harvest some of their plants.
-Along the way, Ronnie and Nico litter, urinate and spit on some mounds on the forest floor.
-In Filipino folklore, such areas are considered as homes of dwendes (dwarves) which will curse anyone who disrespects their homes.
-On the way back, Ronnie and Nico's motorcycles mysteriously stall, prompting Vanessa and Paolo to go on ahead back to the house.
+The next day, Vanessa and her friends Ronnie, Paolo, and Nico harvest some of their plants.
+Along the way, Ronnie and Nico litter, urinate, and spit on some mounds believed to be inhabited by elves.
+On the way back, Ronnie and Nico's motorcycles mysteriously stall, prompting Vanessa and Paolo to go ahead back to the house.
 Tommy finds and plays with Johnny's drugs, but the latter does not find out.
 He is then forced to go sober for some time.

-Meanwhile, Ronnie gets his motorcycle to start up, and leaves Nico behind.
-As Nico walks back to the house, he notices the mango tree.
-He throws rocks at it to get some of its fruits.
-He also sees cigars near its base - cigars which were placed by Mang Dante earlier as an offering - and takes some, angering an unseen entity.

-Johnny reviews his footage from earlier by the same tree showing an entity called kapre, a tall hairy tree spirit which is benevolent to those who respect it but malevolent to those who are not.
+Meanwhile, Ronnie gets his motorcycle to start u and leaves Nico behind.
+As Nico walks back to the house, he notices the mango tree and throws rocks at it to get some of its fruits.
+He also sees cigars placed by Mang Dante near its base as an offering and takes some, angering an unseen entity.
+Johnny reviews his footage from earlier by the same tree showing a kapre, a tall hairy tree spirit that is benevolent to those who respect it but malevolent to those who are not.
 Anna is revealed to be eight weeks pregnant, but not considering marrying her boyfriend.
 Johnny expresses his support for his sister.